 - Broward County Transit (BCT) Buses: The public bus is a cheap and reliable way to get around Broward County if you have the time.
 You can locate bus stop 7 at the Rental Car Center and take Route 1 southbound to Fort Lauderdale's Broward Central Terminal (or the northbound route to Aventura Mall).

 - Tri-Rail: The Tri-Rail is a commuter train that services three counties.
-You can board from one of three shuttle stops at the airport—on the west side of Terminal 1, between Terminals 2 and 3, and between Terminals 3 and 4—then be transported a few miles by bus to the Hollywood International Airport Station at Dania Beach, where you can take the 6 straight to Broward Central Terminal (a 40-minute ride).
+You can board from one of three shuttle stops at the airport—on the west side of Terminal 1, or between Terminals 3 and 4—and be transported a few miles by bus to the Hollywood International Airport Station at Dania Beach, where you can take the 6 straight to the Broward Central Terminal (a 40-minute ride).

 - Taxis: Taxis are a fast and easy option if you don't mind paying a bit more.
-The taxi podium is outside baggage claim at each of the four terminals.
+A taxi podium is outside baggage claim at each of the four terminals.